hypercurious/social-media-cli/README.md

 # Social Media
-Java project that implements a social media platform in CLI
+Implemented a social media platform over CLI using OOP principles.
+It supports features such as adding or deleting friends, posting, commenting, and more.